-Bonnie Bishop, Associate Director of Animal Protection Services at the Ontario SPCA and Humane Society, says this is a project she’s been involved with for years that has recently evolved into a more organized initiative.
+Bonnie Bishop, at the Ontario SPCA and Humane Society, says this is a project she’s been involved with for years that has recently evolved into a more organized initiative.

 “We have a food bank here at the Ontario SPCA Stormont, Dundas and Glengarry Animal Centre in Cornwall where people come on a regular basis to access cat food, dog food, and litter.
 After doing some community outreach, we recognize that there is a huge need,” says Bishop.